-In this post, we will cover how often you should be pumping, including at night, if you’re exclusively pumping and if you need to get up and pump if your baby starts sleeping through the night.
+In this post, we will cover how often you should be pumping whether you’re exclusively pumping or not.
+We’ll also discuss if you need to be pumping at night.

-If your baby is having latching issues and you’re solely pumping and bottle feeding (i.e., exclusively pumping), then you should be trying to match what a normal nursing baby would do at the breast.
+If you’re solely pumping and bottle feeding, you should be trying to match how often a nursing baby would feed at the breast.

-You should be double pumping for 15-20 minutes during each pumping session, emptying the breasts as thoroughly as possible.
-Experts also recommend pumping for 2-5 minutes after your milk stops flowing to maintain production and help increase supply if needed (source).
+Double pump for 15-20 minutes during each pumping session, emptying the breasts as thoroughly as possible.
+Experts also recommend pumping for two to five minutes after your milk stops flowing to maintain production and help increase supply if needed (2).

-It’s a good idea to keep pumping at least once during the middle of the night in the first few months or if you start to notice a dip in supply.
-Most moms and lactation consultants recommend pumping once between 1 am and 4 am, as most moms tend to have a high output at this time (source).
+It’s a good idea to pump at least once during the night in the first few months or if you start to notice a dip in supply.
+Many moms and lactation consultants recommend pumping once between 1 a.m. and 4 a.m., as most moms tend to have a high output at this time.

 Keep In Mind

-This is because as baby gets older, he will start to eat more per feeding (usually around 3.5-5oz.) and go longer in between feedings.
-You’ll also need to pump less often once your baby starts eating more solid foods and less breastmilk.
+As your baby ages, they eat more per feeding (usually around 3.5-5 ounces) and go longer between sessions.
+You’ll also need to pump less often once they start eating more solid foods.

-You will have to figure out a pumping schedule that works for you and your baby, as everyone’s situation is different, but here are some example pumping schedules (source):
+Figure out a pumping schedule that works for you and your baby, as everyone’s situation is different.
+You might find these example pumping schedules useful:

-Sticking to a pumping schedule can be challenging (I certainly don’t know how exclusive pumpers do it.
-Props to you!).
-If you accidentally miss a pumping session now and then, there is no need to fret, as it most likely will not harm your supply.
-Especially, if you can squeeze in another session at a different time of the day.
+Sticking to a pumping schedule can be challenging.
+If you accidentally miss a pumping session now and then, there is no need to fret, as it most likely will not harm your supply — especially if you can squeeze in another session at a different time of the day.

-Night nursing certainly is good for supply, but do you need to wake your baby up or pump if they are sleeping through the night?
+Breastfeeding at night is good for supply, but do you need to wake your baby or pump if they sleep through the night?

-If your baby is back up to birth weight, growing fine, doesn’t have a medical issue (such as jaundice), and is having plenty of wet and dirty diapers, then there is no need to wake him/her up to feed.
-Let your baby sleep and ENJOY SOME SLEEP yourself, mama.
+If your baby is back up to their birth weight, growing fine, doesn’t have any medical issues (such as jaundice), and has plenty of wet and dirty diapers, then there is no need to wake them to feed.
+Let them sleep, and enjoy some sleep yourself.

-There is also no need to pump, as breastfeeding is a supply and demand function.
-If you pump, you are essentially telling your body to make more milk, and it’s most likely that your baby will want a lot to eat after a long night of sleep.
+There is also no need to pump as breastfeeding is a supply and demand function.
+If you pump, you’re essentially telling your body to make more milk, and it’s most likely that your baby will want a lot to eat after a long night of sleep.
 This could potentially lead to an oversupply.
-If you’re uncomfortable or engorged in the middle of the night, simply pump off or hand express just a little bit of milk for some relief (source).

-If you are exclusively pumping and bottle feeding your baby, then you will want to be sure to mimic what a typical nursing baby would be doing.
-Pumping every time your baby feeds will ensure that you’re mimicking this relationship and will help minimize night pumping.
+If you are exclusively pumping and bottle feeding your baby, mimic what a breastfeeding baby would be doing.
+Pumping every time your baby feeds ensures you’re mimicking this relationship and will minimize night pumping.

-For a newborn, you will want to double pump every 2-3 hours for 15-20 minutes at a time.
-As your baby gets older and they start eating more per feeding, going longer in between feedings, and eating more solid food, you should be able to start to drop pumping sessions, including those dreadful middle of the night ones.
+For a newborn, double pump every two to three hours for 15-20 minutes at a time.
+As they get older and start eating more per feeding, going longer between feedings, and eating more solid food, you should be able to drop pumping sessions, including those dreadful middle of the night ones.

-If your baby is nursing, but has recently started sleeping throughout the night, there is no need to get up and pump unless you find yourself uncomfortable.
-If this is the case, pump off just a little for some relief.
+If your baby is nursing but has recently started sleeping throughout the night, there is no need to get up and pump unless you’re uncomfortable.
+In that case, pump off just a little for some relief.